pmhahn/pmhahn.github.io/_posts/2022-12-19-unix-116-twisted-python-sigchld.md

 The parent process gets a signal [SIGCHLD](https://man7.org/linux/man-pages/man7/signal.7.html) (or `SIGCLD`), which it then can use to react on the demise.
 But similar to interrupts interrupting the kernel at whatever it is doing, signals interrupts the process at whatever it is doing: if the process is currently executing a system call that call returns early returning an error code.
-The process then must check [errno](https://man7.org/linux/man-pages/man3/errno.3.html) and will find it set to `EINTR`, which indicates an <q>Interrupted system call</q>.
+The process then must check [errno](https://man7.org/linux/man-pages/man3/errno.3.html) and will find it set to `EINTR`, which indicates an "Interrupted system call".
 The process is then supposed to re-execute the last system call by hand.
 Because of that most system calls must be put inside a look like
 ```c